What is SSH Port Forwarding?

 Now that we know what SSH port forwarding is, you might be wondering why it is useful and what it can be used for.
 The answer to these questions will depend on your situation, but here are some scenarios where you might use SSH port forwarding:

-You want to access a service that running in the cloud from your local machine without exposing any ports publicly
+• You want to access a service that is running in the cloud from your local machine without publicly exposing any ports.

-You need to route network traffic from one remote location through another in order to bypass geo-restricted services and content content
+• You must route network traffic from one remote location to another to bypass geo-restricted services and content.

-All of these use cases make a lot of sense for remote workers and those with internet connectivity challenges that wish to remain private and secure.
-Although SSH has traditionally been associated with Linux systems, there are plenty of programs that allow you to establish SSH connections from the operating system of your choice.
+All of these use cases make a lot of sense for remote workers and those with internet connectivity challenges who wish to remain private and secure.
+Although SSH has traditionally been associated with Linux systems, plenty of programs allow you to establish SSH connections from the operating system of your choice.

-You aren't even limited to traditional computers when you want to use SSH either.
-There are mobile apps for both iOS and Android so you can connect remotely and securely even from your tablet or smartphone.
-This is great if you manage essential services like a web server or any other internet facing service that requires immediate attention when things go wrong.
+You aren't limited to traditional computers when you want to use SSH, either.
+There are mobile apps for both iOS and Android so that you can connect remotely and securely, even from your tablet or smartphone.
+This is great if you manage essential services like a web server or other internet-facing services that require immediate attention when things go wrong.

-If you need to reach a remote service, or if a remote computer needs to reach a service on your computer, then you generally use SSH port forwarding, also known as SSH tunneling.
+If you need to reach a remote service or a remote computer needs to reach a service on your computer, then you will generally use SSH port forwarding, also known as SSH tunneling.

 How Does Port Forwarding Work?

 Network traffic is sent out with a specific port in mind.
-If a target computer has an open port, then it can receive data on that port.
-It is not safe to expose your computer to the internet with certain ports exposed, so your router normally acts as the primary defense against various probes and attacks from the internet.
+If a target computer has an open port, it can receive data on that port.
+It is unsafe to expose your computer to the internet with certain ports exposed, so your router usually acts as the primary defense against various probes and attacks from the internet.

-Port forwarding is used in order to allow legitimate traffic through to your network.
+Port forwarding is used to allow legitimate traffic through to your network.
 Port forwarding works by allowing data to be sent via your router to a designated computer on a local network.
-This is done by specifying rules on a router, such as the IP address and port and it directs data packets to the correct computer which is awaiting an ssh connection.
+This is done by specifying rules on a router, such as the IP address and port, and it directs data packets to the correct computer awaiting an SSH connection.

 Examples are UDP-based services like DNS, NTP, BOOTP, TFTP, RTSP, and RIP.

 We've established that most protocols can make use of an SSH tunnel to forward data, and we also found out what services cannot be forwarded in this way.
-Now I want to explain all the other aspects that are needed in order for this method to work.
+Now, we'll explain all the other aspects needed for this method to work.

 How to Set Up Port Forwarding